xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/vendor_payouts_and_tracking_the_flow_of_money_to_and_from_the_vendors.md

 Material may not yet be complete, information may presently be omitted, and certain parts of the content may be subject to radical, rapid alteration._

 ## Handling payout requests
 When a new payout request from a vendor comes in, the store administrator can see it in the Vendor transactions section.
-The request looks like a regular transaction, but has two buttons - Accept and Decline .
+The request looks like a regular transaction, but its description says has two buttons - Accept and Decline .